 1. Determine which fan has failed using IPMI, or if necessary, open the chassis while the system is running.
 Never run the server for long without the chassis cover.
 2. Power remove power from the system as described in Section 3.1.
 3. Detach the fan wiring then grasp the failed fan unit and lift it out of the chassis.
-4. Replace the failed fan with an identical fan.
-5. Push the new fan into the vacant space in the housing making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-6. Reposition the fan housing back over the two mounting posts in the chassis, then reconnect the fan wires to the same chassis fan headers.
-7. Power up the system and check that the fan is working properly and that the LED on the control panel has turned off.
+4. Push the new fan into the housing making sure the arrows on the top of the fan, indicating air direction, point in the same direction as the arrows on the other fans.
+5. Reconnect the fan wires to the same chassis fan headers.
+6. Power up the system and check that the fan is working properly and that the LED on the control panel has turned off.
 Finish by replacing the chassis cover.